Sunday, 5 February 2012

 During that post-midnight meditation I asked myself a lot of searching questions about why I was miserable.
 This embarrassing latest fiasco was not the reason but was enough of a jolt to be the catalyst that drove me to search deeper for answers.
 Slowly I realized that I really did not want to change my nature.
 That would have meant changing who I was, and while I may not have liked the manner in which my nature had conditioned me to respond, I detested any thought about trying to be someone I was not.

 Consumed by a desperate obsession of searching for the right person to share my life with, I never gave any consideration to who that person may eventually be or possibly should be.
-Rejections and disappointments had become so much of an obstacle that I lost sight of the possibility of actually finding her.
-And, if I was fortunate enough to find her, then what?
-I never thought to look beyond at what may have to follow afterward.
+Rejections and disappointments had become so much of an obstacle that I lost sight of the possibility that I might actually find her.
+And, if I was fortunate enough to meet her, then what?

 What did I truly want?